DataStax-Academy/ds201-lab08/step2.md

 ---

-Use `nodetool` to verify that node1 is running.
+Use `nodetool` to verify that both nodes are running.
 (You may need to run this command multiple times.)

 ✅ Run `nodetool status`:
 ```